 Length: 16 pages

-This bill was introduced on September 30, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 30, 2015, in a previous session of Congress, but it did not receive a vote.

 Mar 4, 2015